Marklin Wind-up (Clockwork) Racing Car Kit MÄRKLIN

 1995 Mercedes Benz Museum Racer (#81104)

-This version of the 1995 "Silver Arrow was manufactured by Marklin for sale in the Mercedes Benz factory museum in Germany.
+1995 Marklin MB Museum Wind-Up Racer This version of the 1995 "Silver Arrow was manufactured by Märklin for sale in the Mercedes Benz factory museum in Germany.
 The Mercedes Museum car bears the signature of Juan Manuel Fangio, one of four world-famous drivers who drove the prototype for the Mercedes Benz racing team in the mid-1950s.

 1995 Bavarian Broadcast Network Racer (#1947)

 The Bavarian Broadcast Network racing car is a limited-edition version of the 1989 Silver Arrow Metall Museum car (MB W196R).
-The Bavarian Broadcast Network is said to have commissioned the car as a gift for guests who appear on a German financial television program similar to PBS' Wall Street Week The blue and white MB W 196R is also available on a limited basis from authorized Marklin dealers in the United States as Item #1947.
+The Bavarian Broadcast Network is said to have commissioned the car as a gift for guests who appear on a German financial television program similar to PBS' Wall Street Week The blue and white MB W 196R was also available on a limited basis from authorized Märklin dealers in the United States as Item #1947.
 The suggested retail price in the United States was $359.
 1995 Marklin BBN Wind-Up Racer

 1996 Mercedes Benz SSK Racer (#1103)

-1996 Marklin MB SSK Wind-Up Racer The Metall SSK racing car is by far the largest of Marklin's clockwork racers, this re-edition of the 1107R (originally sold in the 1930s) appears to be built on the same chassis as is used for Marklin's wind-up trucks.
+1996 Marklin MB SSK Wind-Up Racer The Metall SSK racing car is by far the largest of Märklin's clockwork racers, this re-edition of the 1107R (originally sold in the 1930s) appears to be built on the same chassis that is used for Märklin's wind-up trucks.

 Production was limited to 7000 units worldwide and the the suggested retail price in the United States was $627.